-The Authority currently has 37 full- and part-time employees.
-On July 1, 2010, the Authority renewed a four-year Collective Bargaining Agreement with Local 1303-434, American Federation of State, County and Municipal Employees ("AFSCME"), AFL-CIO.
-This union represents the Authority's customer service and collection system maintenance employees.
+The Authority currently has 63 full- and part-time employees.
+In November of 2012 the Authority renewed a four-year Collective Bargaining Agreement with Local 1303-434, American Federation of State, County and Municipal Employees ("AFSCME"), AFL-CIO.
+This union represents the Authority's operations, customer service and collection system maintenance employees.
 The agreement includes salary adjustments of 3.0 percent per year for the term of the Agreement.
-In March 2012, the Authority also renewed a four-year Collective Bargaining Agreement with AFSCME Local 818-054, effective July 1, 2012.
+On July 9, 2013, the Authority also renewed a four-year Collective Bargaining Agreement with AFSCME Local 818-054, effective until June 30, 2016.
 This union represents the Authority's supervisory employees.
 The agreement includes salary adjustments of 3.25 percent per year.